Investigators

 Leo Quinlan

-Dr Leo Quinlan is a Lecturer in Human Physiology at NUI Galway.
-His research involves integrating cellular signalling, electrophysiology and clinical models in designing medical devices for the treatment and monitoring of chronic disease.
+Leo Quinlan (University of Galway) is a lecturer in Human Physiology.
+His research involves integrating cellular signaling, electrophysiology and clinical models in designing medical devices for the treatment and monitoring of chronic disease.

 Lokesh Joshi

-Professor Lokesh Joshi is Director of the Glycoscience Research Group at NUI Galway, a Co-Director of CÚRAM and Vice-President for Research at NUI Galway.
+Lokesh Joshi (University of Galway) is a lecturer and Director of the Glycoscience Research Group, Co-Director of CÚRAM and Vice-President for Research.
 His principal focus of research is understanding the roles of glycans and lectins in health and diseases and developing novel technologies for glycomics.
+Clinical targets of his research are: cancer, infectious diseases, gut-microbial interactions, respiratory diseases, immune-disorders.

 Madeleine Lowery